Washington Union Station Expansion Project: Frequently Asked Questions (FAQs)

 The Project would improve a critical piece of rail infrastructure to accommodate increased intercity and commuter rail service into the future.
-By reconstructing all tracks and platforms, as well as providing new internal circulation space and amenities, the Project would accommodate the levels of train service envisioned in FRA’s NEC FUTURE plan and support new service such as MARC-VRE through-running trains and the Metropolitan intercity service.
+By reconstructing all tracks and platforms, as well as providing new internal circulation space and amenities, the Project would accommodate the levels of train service envisioned in the Federal Railroad Administration (FRA)’s NEC FUTURE plan and support new service, such as Maryland Area Regional Commuter (MARC) - Virginia Railway Express (VRE) through-running trains and the Metropolitan intercity service.

-The Project complements other regional rail projects, including the Long Bridge Project and the implementation of the DC2RVa project in Virginia.
+The Project complements the expansion of intercity passenger service south of the District, which includes Long Bridge and DC2RVA Projects on the Southeast Corridor.
 The Project would allow Amtrak, MARC, and VRE to achieve the higher levels of service outlined in their long-term plans.

 How does the Project support multimodal transportation at Washington Union Station?

 The Union Station Redevelopment Act of 1981 calls for the Station to be a multimodal transportation center.
 The Project would enhance multimodal connections at the Station with:

 - New concourses that would improve internal passenger circulation among transportation modes, including enhanced connections to the Union Station Metrorail Station;